 - Training - Avalanche safety information and where to take classes and learn more.

-Every good project needs a killer logo.
+Every project needs a strong logo.
 This one is based on the North American Public Avalanche Danger Scale Icons.

 It’s pixel aligned down to a 32px width, so it’s always super crisp at any multiple of 32px.